michaelkolesidis/javascript-software-synthesizer/README.md

 # Documentation
-Will be release with version 1.0.0.
+Will be released with version 1.0.0.